AldenL/CovidCases/README.md

 ### Linear Relationship Between Vaccination and Covid Cases

 Before performing linear regression we first check if a linear relationship exists between vaccination and covid cases.
 As we can see their is a correlation between the two.
+As more people became vaccinated, we can see a linear decrease in covid cases in NYC.

 ![graph](graphs/CasesVaccineRelation.png)